bhansconnect/roc-fuzz-internal/README.md

 ```

 Note: From this point forward, `roc` means the binary generate from the above command in `target/debug/roc`

+Note: If you have `roc` in your path, you should be able to just use the `run.sh` or `run-many.sh` scripts to do everything below automatically.
+That said, the script does require installing [gum](https://github.com/charmbracelet/gum).

 Next, we can use roc to build a fuzz target.
 They all live in the `roc_targets` directory.